-"Our position has been maximum transparent and clear since the beginning: to adjust the tasks of the Group to the situation in Chechnya which has substantially changed since the adoption of its mandate in 1995.
+the OSCE Assistance Group in the Chechen Republic."
+The Russian position was explained as follows: "Our position has been maximum transparent and clear since the beginning: to adjust the tasks of the Group to the situation in Chechnia which has substantially changed since the adoption of its mandate in 1995.
 Notwithstanding our proposals presented yet in November 2002, which gave to the Assistance Group the perspective to continue its work in 2003, unfortunately, it has not been possible to reach consensus.
 The outcome has not been a choice of ours.

-Considering the existing procedures, since January 1, 2003 the Group has shifted to the phase of technical termination which will last until 21st of March this year.
+Considering the existing procedures, since 1 January, 2003 the Group has shifted to the phase of technical termination which will last until 21 March this year.
 We render full assistance to the OSCE Secretariat and chairmanship to make this process run smoothly.

-At the same time, as we pointed out many times, it does not mean that we automatically terminate our cooperation with the OSCE on the Chechen problem".
+At the same time, as we pointed out many times, it does not mean that we automatically terminate our cooperation with the OSCE on the Chechen problem."

-In his letter, Mr. Ivanov furthermore noted that Russia had forwarded to the OSCE's Bureau on Democratic Institutions and Human Rights (BDIHR), detailed information on preparations for a referendum, to be held on 23 March 2003, on the Constitution of Chechnya and elections to governing bodies at all levels in the republic.
-Expressing the hope that the BDIHR would be able to render expert assistance in realizing the monitoring of these activities, the letter concluded that "As experience shows, permanent presence of the OSCE field missions is not essential at all for similar purposes".
+In his letter, Mr. Ivanov furthermore noted that Russia had forwarded to the OSCE's Bureau on Democratic Institutions and Human Rights (BDIHR) detailed information on preparations for a referendum, to be held on 23 March, 2003, on the Constitution of Chechnia and elections to governing bodies at all levels in the republic.
+Expressing the hope that the BDIHR would be able to render expert assistance in realizing the monitoring of these activities, the letter concluded that "as experience shows, permanent presence of the OSCE field missions is not essential at all for similar purposes."

-The Road ahead?
+The Road Ahead?

-With the termination of the existence of the OSCE Assistance Group to Chechnya as one's point of departure, it is easier to look back at the experience resulting from this past exercise than to discern a passable road ahead.
+With the termination of the existence of the OSCE Assistance Group to Chechnia as one's point of departure, it is easier to look back at the experience resulting from this past exercise than to discern a passable road ahead.

-Although not specifically mentioned in the Assistance Group's mandate, a main reason for the continued OSCE presence in Chechnya was the political dimension of the mission's work.
-The OSCE presence was a political message that Chechnya had not been forgotten by the much-maligned 'international community'.
-For Chechnya the Assistance Group was important as a channel of contact with the outside world.
-For the OSCE, the Assistance Group - even during its extended evacuation regime - fulfilled the functions of carrying out independent observations, analyses, assessments and reporting on general political developments as well as on economic developments including conditions of life in the region.
+Although not specifically mentioned in the Assistance Group's mandate, a main reason for the continued OSCE presence in Chechnia was the political dimension of the mission's work.
+The OSCE presence was a political message that Chechnia had not been forgotten by the much-maligned "international community."
+For Chechnia the Assistance Group was important as a channel of contact with the outside world.
+For the OSCE, the Assistance Group-even during its extended evacuation regime-fulfilled the functions of carrying out independent observations, analyses, assessments and reporting on general political developments as well as on economic developments including conditions of life in the region.
 Thus, through its Assistance Group, the OSCE maintained a presence which enabled the Organization to monitor these developments on a continuous basis.

-At the beginning of this article, we touched upon the broad questions as to whether and how the OSCE as an 'agent of the international community' could contribute to the eventual sorting-out of the Chechen conflict, bringing peace and stability to the region.
-Such questions may be fraught with a certain measure of wishful thinking: Although the OSCE may in fact be the international body that is best equipped to address such an issue, its limitations in this respect are obvious: The OSCE is an organization that operates on the basis of the principle of consensus, and hence, it can only be as effective as its member-states want it to be.
+At the beginning of this article, we touched upon the broad questions as to whether and how the OSCE as an "agent of the international community" could contribute to the eventual sorting-out of the Chechen conflict, bringing peace and stability to the region.
+Such questions may be fraught with a certain measure of wishful thinking: Although the OSCE may in fact be the international body that is best equipped to address such an issue, its limitations in this respect are obvious: The OSCE is an organization that operates on the basis of the principle of consensus, and hence, it can only be as effective as its member states want it to be.
 With a major member state being a party to a certain conflict, and insisting that it is a purely internal matter, no progress is feasible.